<< Yesterday | This Day in Baseball History |

 2001 |

-After winning on Opening Day, the Devils Rays lose their third consecutive game, giving up precisely 11 runs in each of the defeats.
+After winning on Opening Day, the Devils Rays lose their third consecutive game, giving up precisely 11 runs in each defeat.
 Following the 11-8 and 11-0 losses to the Blue Jays at Tropicana Field, Tampa Bay drops an 11-4 decision on the road at Fenway Park to the Red Sox.

 ![]() |